Achievable logoAchievable logo

 • Less than $250 million

-Generally speaking, the smaller the company, the more risk and growth potential.
-When a small company performs well in a good economy, it has significant growth potential.
-On the other hand, smaller companies are typically the first to go bankrupt when a recession occurs.
+In general, smaller companies tend to have both higher risk and higher growth potential.
+When a small company performs well in a strong economy, its stock can grow significantly.
+On the other hand, smaller companies are often the first to fail when a recession occurs.

 Definitions